nikolayhg/notes/mindtools.md

 * [Pareto principle or 80/20](https://en.wikipedia.org/wiki/Pareto_principle) - 80% of effects come from 20% of causes.
 * [Decision Matrix Analysis](https://www.mindtools.com/pages/article/newTED_03.htm) - list options, **factors** and their importance, calculate total score.
 * [Paired Comparison Analysis](https://www.mindtools.com/pages/article/newTED_02.htm) - list options and their relative importance, calculate total score.
+* Prioritize tomorrow
+* Make a “Not To Do List”
+* Putting accountability to work
+  * Put structures and systems in place to measure and record your progress.
+Schedule regular appointments to check in.

 # Productivity